atihemati/BAF/docs/getstarted/installation.md

 1. Changing the paths in `src/Jobs/set-R-path-for-pixi`
 2. Removing rpy2 by running `pixi remove rpy2`
 3. Install it again by running `pixi add rpy2==3.5.11`

+Note that it might work if you already have a R4.2.3 installation in your PATH and R_HOME.
+In that case, remove the contents of the `set-R-path-for-pixi.*` files.
 :::

 ## Python Environment